Do You Need a Real Estate Agent for New Construction?

 🔍 Avoiding surprise charges

-An agent that has a background working with developers can advise you on what the clauses in the contract you're signing means and where you might be paying more than you need to for materials or labor costs.
+An agent who has worked with developers can advise you on what the contract clauses mean and where you might be paying more than you need to for materials and labor costs.

 Real estate agents can also give you a heads-up if your contract includes a cost escalation clause, which allows the builder or developer to charge you more at closing than they initially quoted you.
 This charge usually applies to any unanticipated costs that come from delays or changes in the price of materials during the building process.